gabbersepp/dev.to-posts/blog-posts/net-internals/call-c-from-cpp/call-c-from-cpp.md

 The keyword `__declspec(dllexport)` is only valid within the Microsoft compiler world and exports that function.

 # Compile C
 Open the Visual Studio Developer Command Prompt and navigate to the folder, where the C project is.
 Then simply type: `cl /LD lib.c`.
 This will create two files.
 A `lib.lib` and a `lib.dll`.
-The later is required in our C++ app.

 # C++ Code
 Also nothing special.
 First we need the header file: